intellij-rust/intellij-rust/CONTRIBUTING.md

     ./gradlew test

+To launch parser performance tests, use

+    ./gradlew performanceTest

 # Plugin architecture

 We use Kotlin language for the plugin.
 If you can program in Java or Rust, you